TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation

 The persistent challenges in model-based approaches have driven the development of learning-based techniques for articulated object manipulation.
 Imitation learning enables robots to acquire implicit manipulation strategies from human demonstrations, typically facilitated through teleoperation systems~\cite{pastor2009learning,welschehold2017learning,xiong2021learning,gong2023arnold,zhang2018deep,wong2022error,qin2023anyteleop,fu2024mobile}.
 This approach naturally captures human manipulation expertise but faces significant challenges in collecting sufficiently diverse and high-quality demonstration datasets~\cite{zheng2022imitation}.
 While transfer learning techniques have improved generalization to similar objects~\cite{qin2022one,tekden2023grasp}, extending these methods to handle arbitrary articulated objects remains challenging due to the vast diversity of possible kinematic structures.

-Reinforcement learning offers an alternative paradigm that attempts to overcome the data collection bottleneck by developing manipulation strategies through repeated interactions in simulated environments~\cite{urakami2019doorgym,xu2022universal,chen2022towards,geng2023partmanip}.
-This approach has been significantly advanced by the creation of large-scale datasets of articulated objects~\cite{mo2019partnet,xiang2020sapien,liu2022akb,geng2023gapartnet}, enabling training across diverse object categories.
+Reinforcement learning offers an alternative paradigm that attempts to overcome the data collection bottleneck by developing manipulation strategies through repeated interactions in simulated environments~\cite{urakami2019doorgym,xu2022universal,chen2022towards,geng2023partmanip,fan2024reinforcement,honerkamp2025whole}.
+This approach has been significantly advanced by the creation of large-scale datasets of articulated objects~\cite{mo2019partnet,xiang2020sapien,liu2022akb,geng2023gapartnet,cui2025gapartmanip}, enabling training across diverse object categories.
 However, the inevitable sim-to-real gap often leads to degraded performance when these methods are deployed in real-world settings, particularly when encountering previously unseen object variations.

-The limitations in both model-based and learning-based approaches recently led to the development of a tactile-informed manipulation framework.
-Zhao \etal~\cite{zhao2024tac} introduced a novel approach that achieves reliable manipulation by formulating it as a control problem that compensates for robot-object contact deviations without requiring kinematic priors.
-While this method demonstrates remarkable effectiveness in handling unknown articulated objects, its step-by-step exploration-compensation process results in significant time overhead that limits practical deployment.
-Our work, \method, advances this foundation by extracting structural information from tactile feedback to enable predictive control.
-This proactive approach significantly improves manipulation efficiency while maintaining the same level of effectiveness---effectively addressing the long-standing trade-off between these two critical objectives.
+The limitations in both model-based and learning-based approaches recently led to the development of tactile-informed manipulation.
+Zhao \etal~\cite{zhao2024tac} introduced an approach that achieves reliable manipulation of articulated objects by compensating for robot-object contact deviations without requiring kinematic priors.
+While this method demonstrates robust effectiveness with unknown objects, its reactive execute-and-recover cycle results in significant time overhead. \method advances this foundation through a proactive control framework that unifies the execute-and-recover cycle into a continuous control loop, significantly enhancing manipulation efficiency.